oZakari/azure-monitor-baseline-alerts/patterns/alz/scripts/Arrow-Steps.md

     Run the following commands:

     ```powershell
-    location="Your Azure location of choice"
+    $location="Your Azure location of choice"
-    pseudoRootManagementGroup="The pseudo root management group id parenting the identity, management and connectivity management groups"
+    $pseudoRootManagementGroup="The pseudo root management group id parenting the identity, management and connectivity management groups"
     ```

 1. **Deploy the policies**